Patrick Kennison

+Career

 In early 2008, he formed a new band called Heaven Below, serving as its lead singer.

 In 2011, Kennison toured with Jani Lane.

 In November 2014, he joined Lita Ford's band.

 On Sundays in February 2022, Kennison and Heaven Below/The Iron Maidens guitarist Nikki Stringfield will perform during their residency at Hard Rock Cafe in Hollywood, California.

 On 26 June 2022, Kennison plans to release Live in the Living Room which he created with Stringfield.
 The two plan to perform that same date at Hard Rock Cafe in Hollywood, California.

 Additionally, on the last 2 Wednesdays in July 2022, Kennison plans to perform at the same venue with Stringfield.

+On 24 January 2025, Kennison and Stringfield plan to release Ghost Notes, the debut EP from the husband and wife duo.
+The album will coincide with the 2025 Live Drama Tour starring American heavy metal guitarist Marty Friedman.